The Independent Madarao Kogen Guide

 Access & Maps

 In addition to the great Madarao powder snow there are lots of other fun things to do away from your Madarao accommodation.
 For those having a ski rest day from their Madarao Kogen accommodation, or for non-skiers there is a variety of activities such as tours to various sites (Snow Monkeys, Zenkoji Temple, Lake Nojiri, Togakushi, ice fishing, shopping tours, etc.).
-Want to check out other resorts?
-Ski shuttles to Myoko Kogen and Nozawa Onsen are also available.
 There are also events to take in such as the NY fireworks, a small fire festival, late night NY Eve skiing and much more!
 See here for more info…

 Eat & Drink

 Madarao Kogen tends to be a lot quieter in the eating and drinking department than it's near neighbours Myoko Kogen and Nozawa Onsen.
 Nonetheless after a day of getting in amongst the Madapow there are still quite a few small Madarao restaurants and bars in Madarao Kogen to relax with friends and meet the locals.
 These grow more every year.
+There is also a good selection of bars and restaurants down the hill in nearby Iiyama City, including everyone's favourite - a sushi train!
 Get more details here...

-Many of the good hotels in the resort area have onsen (hot springs) plus there are several fine public onsen to be found in the nearby vicinity.
-Check out our Madarao Onsen information page to find the best places to soak.
+A number of Madarao hotels have onsen (hot springs) plus there are several fine public onsen to be found in the nearby vicinity, plus the novelty of an outdoor cave-like onsen at Silk Inn.
+Check out our Madarao Onsen info page to find the best places to soak.